rjanain/react-google-appsscript-boilerplate/readme.md

 The `setBuildDate` script is run automatically before each build through the `prebuild` script in `package.json`.
 This setup ensures that the build date is always up-to-date before deployment.

 ## Deployment

+### Important Checks

+- `public` Directory: This directory must contain `appsscript.json`, which defines the Apps Script configuration.
+Additionally, any JavaScript files that interact with Google Sheets (e.g., `doGet.js` for serving the frontend, `getData.js` for fetching data) should be stored here.

 1. **Build for Google Apps Script**:
    ```bash